 The oil had come a long way (several hundred kilometers) before landing on the island.
 The spill occurred during cold winter conditions and the oil tended to congeal and land in cohesive mats.
-These mats of oil could be physically picked up, moved offsite, and the beach would be virtually clean.
+These mats of oil could be physically picked up, moved off site, and the beach would be virtually clean.
 When the oil landed on the rocks, it could be simply peeled off, and the rocks would be clean.
 If the mats were too large to move, we could break them up with an ax, and remove the pieces.
 After physically removing the oil, there would be no visible trace of oil on the surface except a wee bit of sheen.

 That was the situation when the oil first hit the shore.
-If we missed the first tide after the oil landed the surf mashed the oil around and mixit withdebris.
-However, we could still physically remove the oil and debris mats, and have a pretty clean beach.
-Some exceptions to this general trend included rock and cobble beaches protected from heavy wave action by offshore reefs where the oil coated rocks and logs, making removal of the oil much more difficult.
-Approximately 450 metric tons of oil and debris were removed from the beaches, of that, about 10 percent was oil.
+If we missed the first tide after the oil landed the surf would mash the oil around and mix it with debris.
+However, we could still physically remove the oil\debris mats, and have a pretty clean beach.

+Approximately 450 metric tonnes of oil and debris were removed from the beaches, of that, about 10 percent was oil.

 Approximately 180 kilometers of Canadian shoreline had some degree of contamination from this spill.
-However, only abouttwo kilometers were heavily oiled in the aggregate.
+However, only about 2 kilometers were heavily oiled in the aggregate.
 The mats usually stranded in the high intertidal zone.
 Most of the oil landed as patches between several centimeters and two meters in diameter.
 There were not any areas noted with thick, continuous oil cover.
 Very little contamination occurred in the lower or middle intertidal areas.
 However, it was inferred that some oil was deposited subtidally.
 In subtidal areas, the oil appeared to be deposited in the form of specks and droplets.
-I say that the subtidal depositions were inferred because we found crabs (which inhabit depths to 50 meters) with oil on their carapaces.
+I say that the subtidal depositions were inferred because we found crabs (which inhabit depths to 50 meters) with oil on their carapace.
 In fact, the crab fishery was closed because the contaminated crabs were not marketable.
-In some areas, 100 percent of the crabs were oiled.
+In some area, 100 percent of the crabs were oiled.
 By March, this number was reduced to between 4 to 16 percent.

-As time progressed, we saw much smaller patches of oil and oil mixed with debris hitting the shoreline.
-We continued to see this for about 1.5 months following the spill.
+As time progressed, we would see much smaller patches of oil and oil\debris hitting the shoreline.
+We continued to see this for about $1\frac{1}{2}$ months following the spill.
 Most of these smaller patches could also be visually removed.
 However, just because the surface was clean did not mean that there was not some oil below the surface.
 We conducted some quantitative sediment sampling about every two months following the spill between January and September.
 It was evident that tidal pumping had drawn oil subsurface in some areas.

-The cleanup policy was to be as thorough in removing the oil as possible, and clean the beaches quickly.
+The clean-up policy was to be as thorough in removing the oil as possible, and clean the beaches quickly.
 In addition to physical removal of oil patches, other methods were also used in some locations.
-Logs contaminated with oil were usually picked up and burnt.
+Logs contaminated with oil were usually bucked up and burnt.
 Petromesh was used to capture oil at some locations.
 At one site, some rocks and gravels were burnt in a reciprocating kiln to remove the oil, but this method had only limited success.

-Most of the initial cleanup operation was completed by the end of January; however, some sites required subsequent cleanup of smaller deposits in March and April.
+Most of the initial clean-up operation was completed by the end of January; however, some sites required subsequent clean-up of smaller deposits in March and April.
 By June, there was no oil showing up in our quantitative samples.
 In September, we found only three areas at which physical deposits of oil were evident.
-These deposits were small, approximately one-half meter diameter patches of oil mixed with debris.
+These deposits were small, approximately 1⁄2 meter diameter patches of oil\debris.